catalystdao/catalyst/evm/README.md

 Extends `VaultCommon.sol` with the price curve $P(w) = \left(1 - \theta\right) \frac{W}{(W w)^\theta}$.
 This introduces an argument $\theta$ which gives control over the flatness of the swap curve, such that the marginal price between assets is closer to 1:1 for a greater amount of swaps.
 With $\theta = 0$ the pool always delivers 1:1 swaps.
 This resembles Stable Swap, but with the advantage of allowing for asynchronous swaps.

-## CatalystVaultFactory.sol
+## CatalystFactory.sol

-`CatalystVaultFactory.sol` handles the deployment and configuration of Catalyst vaults proxy contracts within a single call.
+`CatalystFactory.sol` handles the deployment and configuration of Catalyst vaults proxy contracts within a single call.

 ## CatalystIBCInterface.sol